 It’s not common, but it does happen.
-In ten thousand kilometers of driving I’ve been pulled over
+In thousands of kilometers of driving I’ve been pulled over

 The first stop was on the Pan American highway near Limonal.
 It was a pure shakedown.
 I saw the reading on the speed gun as the officer walked up and had apparently been going 63 kph in a 60 zone.
 As we chatted and he suggested maybe we could just take care of it he was subtly continuing to trigger the radar at oncoming traffic while holding the gun under his arm.

 I insisted that I was only going about 60 and he swung the gun around to show me the reading of 79 that he’d just gotten off of a passing truck (everyone speeds up when they see the officer is busy).
 I said I didn’t think that was my speed, but he should write me a ticket.

 With no bribe forthcoming he sent me on my way with a warning.